guava-mc/SER222_SuppMats/SymbolTables/README.md

 # README SymbolTablesDemo

+Get SymbolTablesDemo.java or import the SymbolTables project to explore symbol tables and HashMap more!

 ## BEFORE RUNNING THE CODE:
 try stepping through just reading the code and answering the questions commented throughout as an exercise to gauge comprehension